go-masonry/docu-web/content/api/grpc-gw/_index.md

 draft: true
 ---

-Mortar comes with a [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway) which is a reverse-proxy that translates a RESTful HTTP API into gRPC.
+Mortar comes with a [gRPC-Gateway](https://github.com/grpc-ecosystem/grpc-gateway), which is a reverse-proxy that translates a RESTful HTTP API into gRPC.
 We will show how you should register its handlers, after you generate them from the proto files.

 ### Register `grpc-gateway` Handlers

 {{%notice%}}Before reading this part, get yourself familiar with the gRPC API [counterpart](/api/grpc).{{%/notice%}}

-If you read the gRPC part, you simply need to add one [function](https://github.com/go-masonry/mortar-demo/blob/master/workshop/app/mortar/workshop.go#L49) to `Uber-FX` graph.
+If you've read the gRPC part, you simply need to add one [function](https://github.com/go-masonry/mortar-demo/blob/master/workshop/app/mortar/workshop.go#L49) to `Uber-FX` graph.
-This function should return a slice of [GRPCGatewayGeneratedHandlers](https://github.com/go-masonry/mortar/blob/master/interfaces/http/server/interfaces.go#L55).
+This function should return a slice of [GRPCGatewayGeneratedHandlers](https://pkg.go.dev/github.com/go-masonry/mortar/interfaces/http/server#GRPCGatewayGeneratedHandlers).

-1. Register your `grpc-gateway` generated Handlers
+1. Register your `grpc-gateway` generated Handlers:
    {{%notice warning "Important" %}}Each handler function must register itself on the provided `runtime.ServeMux`{{%/notice%}}

    ```golang